 The anemia can be relieved by injections of small quantities of normal salt solution frequently repeated.
+It may happen that after two or three days the symptoms will improve.

-A puncture will partly empty the pleural cavity, affording great relief; and, eventually, the remaining exudate will be absorbed.
+A puncture will partly empty the pleural cavity affording great relief and, eventually, the remaining exudate will be absorbed.